stoatlyjs/stoatly.js/README.md

 ## Escaping to raw stoat.js

-You can still listen to raw events directly if you need something the DSL doesn't cover yet:
+You can still listen to raw events directly if you need something stoatly.js doesn't cover yet:

 ```js